AndrewFasano/DPA/labs/LAB01/README.md

 Now you are inside an Ubuntu 20.04 container and the contents of the `shared` directory will be synced between your host machine and the container.
 Create a file in that directory on your host and make sure it shows up inside the container.

 # Challenges
-## System Setup
-To begin, inside your base environment, install the sqlite3 database engine and the GDB debugger.
-1) Use your package manager to install gdb and sqlite3

 ## The Edges of Allocation
+### Motivation
-In the environment where you have gdb and sqlite3, you're now going to use GDB to identify where in the code a user can specify the size of a buffer being allocated.
+For our first challenge, you're going to use GDB to dynamically identify how sqlite3 allows users to configure buffer allocation sizes.
 Incorrectly sized buffers are often a cause of insecure logic (out of bounds reads/writes) so sqlite3's decision to allow a user to customize this is unusual - let's find out if it's a security risk.

+### System Setup
+Inside your base environment, install the sqlite3 database engine and the GDB debugger.

+### Tasks
-1) Run sqlite3 under gdb 11 such that it mmaps an unusual buffer size.
+1) Run sqlite3 under gdb such that it mmaps an unusual buffer size.

 2) Set breakpoints on all calls to `mmap`.
 Because `mmap` is a system call, gdb can tell you about its arguments even though your version of sqlite3 has no debug symbols.
     * You can learn about this system call with `man 2 mmap`